qiime2/docs/source/tutorials/importing.rst

 SingleEndFastqManifestPhred33
 `````````````````````````````
 In this variant of the fastq manifest format, the read directions must all either be forward or reverse.
-This format assumes that the `PHRED offset`_ used for the positional quality scores in all of the ``fastq.gz`` or ``fastq`` files is 33.
+This format assumes that the `PHRED offset`_ used for the positional quality scores in all of the ``fastq.gz`` / ``fastq`` files is 33.

 SingleEndFastqManifestPhred64
 `````````````````````````````

 In this variant of the fastq manifest format, the read directions must all either be forward or reverse.
-This format assumes that the `PHRED offset`_ used for the positional quality scores in all of the ``fastq.gz`` or ``fastq`` files is 64.
+This format assumes that the `PHRED offset`_ used for the positional quality scores in all of the ``fastq.gz`` / ``fastq`` files is 64.
 During import, QIIME 2 will convert the PHRED 64 encoded quality scores to PHRED 33 encoded quality scores.
 This conversion will be slow, but will only happen one time.

 PairedEndFastqManifestPhred33
 `````````````````````````````

-In this variant of the fastq manifest format, there must be forward and reverse read ``fastq.gz`` or ``fastq`` files for each sample id.
+In this variant of the fastq manifest format, there must be forward and reverse read ``fastq.gz`` / ``fastq`` files for each sample id.
 As a result, each sample id is represented twice in this file: once for its forward reads, and once for its reverse reads.
-This format assumes that the `PHRED offset`_ used for the positional quality scores in all of the ``fastq.gz`` or ``fastq`` files is 33.
+This format assumes that the `PHRED offset`_ used for the positional quality scores in all of the ``fastq.gz`` / ``fastq`` files is 33.

 PairedEndFastqManifestPhred64
 `````````````````````````````

-In this variant of the fastq manifest format, there must be forward and reverse read ``fastq.gz`` or ``fastq`` files for each sample id.
+In this variant of the fastq manifest format, there must be forward and reverse read ``fastq.gz`` / ``fastq`` files for each sample id.
 As a result, each sample id is represented twice in this file: once for its forward reads, and once for its reverse reads.
-This format assumes that the `PHRED offset`_ used for the positional quality scores in all of the ``fastq.gz`` or ``fastq`` files is 64.
+This format assumes that the `PHRED offset`_ used for the positional quality scores in all of the ``fastq.gz`` / ``fastq`` files is 64.
 During import, QIIME 2 will convert the PHRED 64 encoded quality scores to PHRED 33 encoded quality scores.
 This conversion will be slow, but will only happen one time.

 Obtaining example data
 **********************